Seahawks need to show a lot more than they did vs. Rams to rekindle preseason optimism

 “When things don’t go our way, we have to overcome adversity and start leaning on each other and not go our separate ways,” Metcalf said.
 “We all have the Seattle Seahawks jersey on.
 The coaches are in it together with us, and everybody in that locker room is in it together.
 You can’t just start separating.
 You always have to stick together and play as a team.”

 Keeping a team together in times of turmoil and adversity is an area that Carroll has always excelled.
 The Seahawks have had other seeming crisis points over the years that he has successfully guided them out of.
-But Carroll will have to be at his motivational best to fix the Seahawks’ deficiencies, and turn back the notion that his unrelenting optimism heading into the opener was based more on bluster and wishful thinking than reality.
+But Carroll will have to be at his motivational best to fix the Seahawks’ deficiencies and turn back the notion that his unrelenting optimism heading into the opener was based more on bluster and wishful thinking than reality.

 “I look at a little bit of misjudgment on my part that we would be able to do things we’ve been doing and be able to play a good football game,” Carroll said in his postgame assessment.
 “Didn’t work out that way.”